vrandall66/front-end-submissions-public/1903/mod-3/binary-challenge/katherine-lewis.md

 ### Redux Architecture

-* 4 - All requirements from 3 met, and no duplication of data exists in the store.
-Data in the store remains flat (not nested).
 * 3 - Appropriate components are wrapped in connected Redux container components.
 The Redux store contains all necessary      application data.
 All state changes are handled through Redux actions and reducers.
-* 2 - At least one component is not connected with Redux appropriately.
-Application state is mutated by more than just Redux.
-The Redux store is missing application data that it should be handling.
-* 1 - Application state is mostly outside the control of Redux.
-Application did not make use of Redux actions and reducers to mutate state.
-Components do not demonstrate a clear understanding of stateful vs. statelessness.

 ### Routing

-* 4 - All requirements from 3 met, and always chooses the correct component for rendering, as well as the correct Route API.
-Application should account for undefined routes.
 * 3 - Application uses React Router to display appropriate components based on URL.
-* 2 - Application uses React Router, but does not display the appropriate components upon navigating.
-* 1 - Application uses React Router, but does not render/use all routes.